Impactful research to protect our planet's future

 Hugh is a key collaborator and mentor to the Ward Conservation Lab.

-Natalya is a PhD Candidate at the University of Queensland, and is supervised by Dr Michelle Ward, Associate Professor Diana Fisher, Professor Hugh Possingham and Professor Jonathan Rhodes.
-Her current research, in partnership with WWF and QTFN, focuses on maximising single-species conservation benefits at the landscape scale, using the b
+Natalya is a Postdoctoral Research Fellow for the Ward Conservation Lab at Griffith University.
+Her current research, in partnership with WWF and QTFN, focuses on maximising single-species conservation benefits at the landscape scale, using the brush-tailed rock wallaby as a model species.
+Natalya is interested in translating environmenta

 With a professional background in high-performance sport, Nick transitioned into the environmental field in 2023 to pursue a more purpose-driven career focused on landscape restoration.
 His interests lie in practical revegetation, systems thinking, and the intersection of conservation and economics.
 Nick is currently completing a Master o